livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

   name: 'image',
   label: 'Image',
   iconUrl: `https://livingdocs-assets.s3.amazonaws.com/magazine-design/assets/images/icons-components/icon_image.svg`,
-  directives: [{
+  directives: [
+    {
       name: 'image',
       type: 'image',
       // for images in documents, only the desktop and mobile namedCrops
       // are used, the desktop is the default (shown in the document)
       // the mobile crop can be added by a user at will
-    namedCrops: [{
+      namedCrops: [
-      name: 'desktop', // the name references the handle of a namedCrop in the designSettings
+        // the name references the handle of a namedCrop in the designSettings {name: 'desktop', isDefault: true},
-      isDefault: true
-    }, {
-      name: 'mobile',
-      isOptional: true
+        {name: 'mobile', isOptional: true}
-    }]
-  }],
+      ]
+    }
+  ],
   html: dedent`
     <div class="m-asset-image m-asset-image--numbered">
       <div class="m-asset-image__image">